XyWrite: Current usage

 In 2015, work started on using XyWrite within the vDos program shell in 32 and 64 bit windows.
 This was successful in October 2016, resulting in an x86 PC and DOS emulator for Windows based on Jos Schaars's vDos.
 Formerly known as vDos-lfn, vDosPlus allows XyWrite 4, XyWrite III+, and Nota Bene for DOS to run under the latest versions of Microsoft Windows (including 64-bit Windows).
 VdosPlus.org shows the various functions, and XyWWWeb shows usage.

 XyWrite does not have as many features as Word or OpenOffice.org.
 For example, XyWrite is unaware of Windows ANSI or Unicode character sets and Nota Bene does not support languages (such as Chinese) that require double-byte characters.

 Reception

 Byte in 1984 stated "the XyQuest people have done an admirable job porting the editing part of the Atex system" to the IBM PC.
 While criticizing the documentation, it called XyWrite "extremely fast, powerful, compact, and flexible".
+The magazine reported in 1988 that XyWrite III Plus, "one of the most ill-behaved PC programs in existence", ran without problems on a Macintosh with SoftPC.